z3nit4/100-days-of-python/README.md

 - **Day 20:** SQLite & Databases – Learned how to use Python’s sqlite3 module to create and interact with a local database.
 Built a users table, inserted records, and retrieved data using SQL queries.
 Refactored the database logic into an OOP-based User class with methods for loading and inserting users while safely passing parameters into SQL queries.
 - **Day 21:** Recursion – Learned how recursive functions solve problems by calling themselves with smaller inputs until reaching a base case.
 Implemented recursive and non-recursive versions of factorial and Fibonacci calculations to understand the difference in approach and performance.
 Explored how missing base cases can cause infinite recursion or stack overflow errors.
 - **Day 22:** XML Processing – Learned how to parse and work with XML in Python.
 Explored xml.sax for event-driven parsing and xml.etree.ElementTree for tree-based parsing.
 Practiced reading, extracting, adding, and saving elements dynamically, understanding the structure of XML files and how to manipulate them programmatically.
+- **Day 23:** Logging – Learned how to use Python’s logging module to track program events instead of relying on print().
+Explored logging levels (DEBUG, INFO, WARNING, ERROR, CRITICAL) and created a custom logger called ZEN Logger.
+Implemented file logging with FileHandler, custom log formatting, and practiced writing structured logs to a .log file.

 ## Languages & Tools
 - Python